debolk/deursoos/readme.md

 * Compile the system by running `make` and `make install`.
 * Disable the pn533 and nfc modules by copying the included config file `cp blacklist-libnfc.conf /etc/modprobe.d/blacklist-nfc.conf`
 * Start and enable the service: `systemctl enable --now deursoos`

-* (maybe not needed) Configure the system to run `reprogram_door` every day to restore the configuration of the teensy door opener
+### Installing the software on the arduino
+* Connect the arduino to a laptop using the usb cable
+* Add the following URL as additional board URL in the arduino IDE: https://www.pjrc.com/teensy/package_teensy_index.json
+* Program the arduino with the deur.ino program